NetGaze/NetGaze/README.md

 To use NetWatch in your Java application, follow these steps:

-1. Add the NetWatch Agent dependency to your project:
+1. Add the NetWatch Agent dependency to your project's `pom.xml`:

 ```xml